Glam weddings evoke images of gobs of roses, oodles of lace, and unlimited champagne in crystal glasses.

 Source: From my own imagination :)

-This is a guide about firefighter themed wedding ideas.
+This is a page about firefighter themed wedding ideas.
 A firefighter theme is a great idea for a wedding, if one of the members of the wedding party is a firefighter, or you are having the wedding at a fire station.